-From the architect.
+Text description provided by the architects.
 Renowned Spanish chef Ricard Camarena teams up with Francesc Rifé Studio for the fifth time to design a new modern restaurant: Habitual.
 Designed using unique concepts, contemporary features, and striking characteristics throughout.

 Using the concept of “local field”, a precise choice of elements including a single material, poplar wood, and the most significant shape in gastronomy, the circle, has been used and implemented throughout the restaurant to create a warm space and to avoid excess.
 The circular holes in the wall create a unique atmosphere and are reminiscent of a plate, a glass, or a cup of coffee; they are the guidelines to the project.

 The name Habitual ties in with the values of the slogan: “Comfort food”, and has been chosen to reflect the identity of the restaurant: the luxury of the space, the warmness, and the cosy integration of the features for a clean and seamless restaurant space.
 Habitual has been designed to stand out as a place of comfort and warmth.
 To create this, poplar wood has been used throughout, easing the issue of noise, whilst at the same time presenting an interior layout that is a continuity of the elements and exudes personality throughout.

 All of this has been inspired by the signature symbols of the kitchen that Ricard works, and has been used and created as 3D ceramic elements.
 These range from: artichokes, carrots, fish and meat.